 —Dr. Campbell (The China Study, page 66)

-Dr. Campbell’s work didn’t stop there, as he went on to become part of one of the biggest lifestyle and population studies ever, called the China–Cornell–Oxford Project.
-It was known that there were major differences in disease and death rates across China.
-In some counties certain types of cancer were 100 times more common than in other counties.
+Dr. Campbell’s work didn’t stop there.
+He went on to become part of one of the biggest lifestyle and population studies ever, called the China–Cornell–Oxford Project.
+Also known as The China Study.
+There were significant differences in disease and death rates across China.
+In some counties, certain types of cancer were 100 times more common than in other counties.

 American men have a seventeen times higher risk of death due to coronary heart disease than men living in rural China.